christian-dienbauer/aws-cicd/README.md

 3. Provision ECR Repository

-    Finally, create an AWS ECR Repository where the docker images are pushed to.
+    Finally, create an AWS ECR repository where the Docker images are pushed to.

    ```bash
     make provision_ecr